prince-parker/d2mr-assessment-prince-parker/06_r-programming/01_hello-world/assessment.md

         -   [ ] Objective attempt
         -   [x] Unique objective attempt
-        -   [ ] Objective met
+        -   [X] Objective met
-        -   Grader comments:
+        -   Grader comments: The script does not include uses of conditional in dplyr pipelines.
+I marked the objectibe as met, but just make sure you understand how to use conditional in dplyr pipelines.

 ### Tidyverse